Franz Heinrich Reusch

 Franz Heinrich Reusch (4 December 1825 - 3 March 1900) was a German Old Catholic theologian who was excommunicated for his refusal to adopt certain church dogma.

-He was born at Brilon, in Westphalia, studied general literature at Paderborn, and theology at Bonn, Tübingen and Munich.
-The friend and pupil of Döllinger, he took his degree of Doctor in Theology at Munich.
+He was born at Brilon, in Westphalia, studied general literature at Paderborn University, and theology at the University of Bonn, the University of Tübingen, and the Ludwig-Maximilians-Universität München.
+The friend and pupil of Döllinger, he took his degree of Doctor in Theology at the Ludwig-Maximilians-Universität München.
 He was ordained a priest in 1849 and was immediately made chaplain at Cologne.
-In 1854 he became Privatdozent in the exegesis of the Old Testament in the Catholic Theological Faculty at Bonn; in 1858 he was made extraordinary, and in 1861 ordinary, professor of theology in the same university.
-From 1866 to 1877 he was editor of the Bonner Theologisches Literaturblatt.
+In 1854, he became Privatdozent in the exegesis of the Old Testament in the Catholic Theological Faculty at the University of Bonn; in 1858 he was made extraordinary, and in 1861 ordinary, professor of theology in the same university.
+From 1866 to 1877, he was editor of the Bonner Theologisches Literaturblatt.

 In the controversies on the infallibility of the Pope, Reusch belonged to Döllinger's party, and he and his colleagues Bernhard Josef Hilgers, Franz Peter Knoodt and Joseph Langen were interdicted by the Archbishop of Cologne in 1871 from pursuing their courses of lectures.
-In 1872 he presided, in civilian clothes, over the grave of his follower Amalie von Lasaulx (Sr. Augustine) who had been defrocked for her Old Catholic beliefs.
+In 1872, he presided, in civilian clothes, over the grave of his follower Amalie von Lasaulx (Sr. Augustine) who had been defrocked for her Old Catholic beliefs.

 In 1872, Reusch was excommunicated.
 For many years after this he held the post of Old Catholic curé of Bonn, as well as the position of vicar-general to the Old Catholic Bishop Reinkens, but resigned both in 1878, when, with Döllinger, he disapproved of the permission to marry granted by the Old Catholic Church in Germany to its clergy.